markweitzel/azure-docs/articles/static-web-apps/functions-bring-your-own.md

 ## Link an existing Azure Functions app

-Before you associate an existing Functions app, you first need to adjust to configuration of your static web app.
+Before you associate an existing Functions app, you first need to adjust the configuration of your static web app.

 1. Set `api_location` value to an empty string (`""`) in the [workflow configuration](./github-actions-workflow.md) file.